NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Norgorber - Minor Boon.md

-**Minor Boon (Single Use)** Norgorber protects your secrets and lies.
+Norgorber protects your secrets and lies.

 Once, when you roll a failure at a Deception check to tell a [[Actions/Lie|Lie]], you get a critical success instead.

 Norgorber typically chooses to grant this boon to protect an extremely consequential lie.